jonoswift7/hugging_face_downloader/README.md

 I don't expect anyone to use this, but if it's helpful or it sucks, let me know :)

+The models downloaded this way can be converted with Llama.cpp for easy use with LangChain and other local llm solutions.

 ## Summary
 A tool used to download LLama models from Hugging Face for local use.